nostr-protocol/nips/XX.md

 }
 ```

-### Replaceable Event Kind 11467: Mint Nostr Identity
+### Replaceable Event Kind 11467: `CASHU_MINT_IDENTITY`

 Cashu mints use this event kind to announce themselves to the network.
-The construction of this event is equivalent to kind 4919, except for `tags` that should be left empty and `content` should contain a base64-encoded string representing the identity payload described in [NUT-XX]().
+The construction of this event is equivalent to kind 4919, except for `tags` that should be left empty and `content` should contain a base64-encoded string representing the identity payload described in [NUT-XX](https://github.com/cashubtc/nuts/pull/155).

 Example:
 ```json